ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-he villain who assaulted her did not
-succeed in carrying out his supposed ob­
-ject of assault.
-Tho wretch did not
-speak to the lady either before or while
-assaulting her.
-He had blue eyes and
-was a very tall man, which is about all
-the lady in her triglit could recollect of
-his personal appearance.
-The affair has
-caused much excitement in the locality
-where it occurred, and efforts were made
-to ferret out the author of so flendish an
-outrage.
-We do hope that every good
-men will feel it to be his duty to assist
-in hunting down so vile a beast, who
-deserves the halter. —Rockingham Reg­
-Register.
 Religious Courtship.—A young
 gentleman happening to sit at church in
 a new sidioinin? one in which sat n lnriv